 - Clean the batteries, then fill and charge before putting the vehicle in storage.
-Do not store batteries in a discharged condition. - · Lube all grease fittings. - Clean, dry, and check all exposed electrical connections. - Inflate the tires to proper pressure (if applicable). - For extended storage, the vehicle should be elevated so that the tires are not touching the ground.
+Do not store batteries in a discharged condition. - · Lube all grease fittings. - Clean, dry, and check all exposed electrical connections. - Inflate the tires to proper pressure (if applicable). - For extended storage, the vehicle should be elevated so that the tires do not touch the ground.